 Disadvantages of an HSA

-- Finding the cost of health care can be a challenge: Without knowing how much a particular medical service is, it can difficult to know how much you’ll have to pay through your HSA or out of pocket until you’re hit with the bill.
+- Finding the cost of healthcare can be a challenge: Without knowing the cost of a particular medical service, it can be difficult to know how much you’ll have to pay through your HSA or out of pocket until you’re hit with the bill.
 This is especially true for unanticipated ER visits or emergency care.

 - Saving money specifically for your HSA can be hard for families on a tight budget: For some families, it can be easier to manually set money aside for their HSA rather than having it automatically deducted from their paycheck.
-Additionally, older or sicker Americans are typically unable to save as much money as younger, healthier people.
+Additionally, older or sicker Americans may be unable to save as much money as younger, healthier people.

-- It can feel easier to want to save up rather than spend: Because of the threat of paying for health care out of pocket if your HSA balance doesn’t cover the cost, it can feel easier for some Americans to put off seeking medical care in efforts to save up more money in their HSA.
+- It can feel easier to want to save up rather than spend: It may feel easier for some Americans to put off seeking medical care in efforts to save up more money in their HSA.

-By considering the advantages and disadvantages of an HSA plan, you can determine whether it will work for you and your family’s unique health and budget requirements.
-Because high deductible health plans provide lower monthly premiums and a higher deductible, opting to add an HSA can be an affordable option to have in place for emergencies.
+Yes, you can open a health savings account on your own.
+By considering the advantages and disadvantages of HSA plans for individuals, you can determine whether it will work for you and your family’s unique health and budget requirements.
+Because high-deductible health plans (HDHPs) provide lower monthly premiums and a higher deductible, choosing a plan with an HSA option can be helpful for emergency situations.

-However, for families that expect to visit a doctor or specialist multiple times a year for treatment, health plans like HDHPs may end up costing more out of pocket than the plan may be worth.
-According to CBS News:
+However, for families who expect to visit a doctor or specialist multiple times a year for treatment, health plans like HDHPs may end up costing more out of pocket than the plan may be worth.

-At HealthMarkets, we work to simplify the process for you.
-With thousands of options available, our knowledgeable agents can compare your unique needs to insurance plans from over 180 insurance companies nationwide to find the right options for you.
+At HealthMarkets, we can simplify the process for you with our FitScore technology.
+With thousands of plans available nationwide, we can compare your unique needs to health insurance plans from more than 200 recognized insurance companies to find the right options for you.

 Get your FitScore today, at no cost to you.